rh-mobb/documentation/content/docs/aro/private_endpoint/index.md

-# Configure a Private ARO cluster with PVs to Azure File via a Private Endpoint
+# Configure a Private ARO cluster with Azure File via a Private Endpoint

 There are two way to configure this set up
 1. Self provision the storage account and file share